 REM is the latest (and maybe greatest?) take on magnetic bike pedals

-Although many mountain bikers like the retention offered by so-called "clipless" pedals, there's definitely something to be said for the ease-of-use and wide platform offered by flats.
-Hustle Bike Labs has attempted to combine the best features of both, with its magnetic REM Pedal.
+Although many mountain bikers like the retention offered by "clipless" pedals, others prefer the ease-of-use and wide platform offered by flats.
+Hustle Bike Labs has attempted to amalgamate the best features of both, in its magnetic REM Pedal.

 First of all, these aren't the first pedals we've seen that use magnets to keep the rider's shoes on the pedals.

 MagLOCKs, for instance, have 10 neodymium magnets inside each pedal, which are attracted to a steel cleat that's attached to the underside of the shoe.
 All 10 magnets produce a total attractive force of 40 to 45 lb (20 kg) per pedal, although that force can be reduced by removing some of the magnets.
 Because the magnets are set flush into the pedal, though, the rider's shoe cleat only fully engages them when their foot is flat against the pedal platform.